 Photonic is a totally free WordPress plugin provides photo-blogging extensions to the WordPress

 gallery shortcode.
-Along with support for Flickr, Smugmug, Zenfolio, Picasa, Instagram and 500px, it provides a host of added functionality with jQuery goodness.
+Along with support for Flickr, Smugmug, Zenfolio, Picasa, Google Photos, Instagram and 500px, it provides a host of added functionality with jQuery goodness.

 Photonic supports a wide array of features across multiple providers: